Vyral/mark-adams/_posts/2020-01-31-what-women-want-on-valentines-day.md

 {% include youtube.html %}

 What do women really want on Valentine’s Day?
-I brought together a group of my most favorite ladies in the world: my team, Amy, Lisa, and Chloe.
+I brought together my favorite group of ladies: my team, Amy, Lisa, and Chloe.
 I’m going to ask them some questions, and their answers may enlighten you about what women want.&nbsp;

 **Do your Valentine’s Day desires fall more in line with Hallmark or HGTV?**

 * Chloe: Is the food network an option?
 As long as he’s cooking for me.
 * Amy: I like a little romance, but I also like projects.
 So I would want a pot for cooking, chocolates, perfume, or jewelry.&nbsp;
-* Lisa: For me it’s HGTV, I want those projects done.
+* Lisa: For me it’s HGTV; I want those projects done.
 Make me something pretty.

 {% include pullquote.html %}

 **What’s the last thing you’d ever want on Valentine’s Day?**

 * Chloe: I do not want another singing card\!
-* Amy: Don’t buy me golf clubs, you can get me lessons, but not the actual clubs.
+* Amy: Don’t buy me golf clubs; you can get me lessons, but not the actual clubs.
 * Lisa: No fishing pole.
 I don’t want to go fishing, talk about fishing, or shop for fishing lures.&nbsp;

 **What’s the perfect Valentine’s Day gift?**